 Logan - Stollings is a very small town located in the state of West Virginia.
 With a population of 2,011 people and just one neighborhood, Logan - Stollings is the 108th largest community in West Virginia.
-Much of the housing stock in Logan - Stollings was built prior to World War II, making it one of the older and more historic towns in the country.
+Logan - Stollings has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Logan - Stollings isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Logan - Stollings are a mix of both white- and blue-collar jobs.
 Overall, Logan - Stollings is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Logan - Stollings who work in sales jobs (17.65%), food service (12.12%), and office and administrative support (11.29%).